spiral-modules/vault/README.md

 # Vault
 Vault administration panel provides ability to create custom "administration" controllers with pre-created view layout and navigation manager based on set of Materialize styles.

-> To be renamed from Albus to Vault.

 Elements included
 -----------------
 * In-Vault uri tag